 L' Etoile (The Star)

-Divinatory meaning: Hope, a bright future.
+Divinatory meaning: Hope, aa bright future.
 But beware of theft, loss, abandonment.
 Negative: Arrogance, self-importance, impotence, despair.
 This card is lithographed on Linweave L'Aiglon.
-Color: Blue, Cover weight: Substance 80.
+Color: blue, Cover Weight: Substance 80.
 Artist: Hy Roth.

 L' Impératrice (The Empress)